frcnextinnovation/NI-Programming-Guide/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-The **programming guidebook** for development in **Next-Innovation(NI)**.
+This **programming guidebook** is used for development in **Next-Innovation(NI)**.

-The guidebook is designed by the rules:
+The guidebook is designed by the rules below:

-- Speed-only is not everything,  both the **speed and readability** are.
+- Do not ignore readability in order to blindly pursue the speed of code..
-- Under the premise of speed , readability is everything.
+- On the premise of speed , readability is everything.
-- Under the premise of readability,  shorter is better.
+- On the premise of readability,  shorter is better.

-Every developer should follow the rules when programming and pushing the code.
+Every developer should follow the rules while programming or pushing the code.

 This guidebook contains: